What Is Therapeutic Phlebotomy Treatment?

 As you can see, some of these symptoms can be quite serious and scary.
 If you’re experiencing any of them, it’s important to get your blood tested right away.
 There are other conditions that therapeutic phlebotomy is used for as well.

 It’s important to understand that for many of these conditions, there is no cure.
-Whether a doctor offers several types of treatment or just one, therapeutic phlebotomy isn’t designed to completely cure a blood disorder.
+Whether a doctor offers several types of treatment or just one, therapeutic phlebotomy isn’t designed to cure a blood disorder completely.
 Some people have to go through the procedure many times in their life.

 It’s used as more of a management tool.
 It can help to ease painful symptoms or allow someone to live a normal life.
 For most people, it isn’t a quick fix or one-time solution.